-Breast implants are not one-size fits all.
-During your consultation with Dr. Lavinia Chong, she will review your goals and help you explore the options available to assist you in achieving those goals.
+Breast implants are not one-size-fits-all.
+During your consultation with female plastic surgeon, Dr. Lavinia Chong, she will review your goals and help you explore the options available to assist you in achieving those goals.
 Aesthetic goals, anatomy, and customary activities are all areas of consideration during the selection of implant filler, surface and profile type, and volume.

 We enjoy guiding patients through the consultation and sizing process, selecting the ideal configuration:

 - Profile type: Standard, Mid-Range, High or Ultra-High

 - Volume: A variety of sizes are available to fill the needs of all patients based upon aesthetic ideals, profession, and level of activity.

 There has never been a better time to become the beauty you love!
 Recent innovations in breast implant technologies have provided prospective patients with the advantage of choice.
 Advances in technology have seen the expansion of saline implants, which now offer mid-range and high profile implants, reducing the possibility of lateral edge palpability.
 The industry has also seen the reintroduction of “responsive” and “cohesive” (gummy bear) silicone gel implants for our patients over 21 years of age.